 Raised by Augustus in honour of his adoptive grandsons (Agrippa, Caius and Lucius Caesar), it's probably one of the finest Roman masterpiece in France!
-Oh, look: we can see holes on the façade, where they probably hanged bronze letters.
-Indeed, this inscription used to be here: "To the princes of youth, C. Caesar, Augustus son, consul, and L. Caesar, consul."
+Oh, look: we can see holes on the façade, where they probably used to hang bronze letters.
+Indeed, this inscription used to be here: "To princes of youth, C. Caesar, Augustus son, consul, and L. Caesar, consul."
 This house (26 metres high and 13 metres wide) have 30 Corinthian columns.

-In 1670, it was even converted as... a stable!
+In 1670, the house was even converted as... a stable!
 Then, Colbert (Louis XIV’s minister) turned up in Nîmes and wanted… to move the Maison Carrée in Versailles!
-Ups, it’s a little bit crazy, isn’t it?
-Louis thought he was a Roman god, OK, but there are limits!
+Oops, it’s a little bit crazy, isn’t it?
 He asked architect Mansart’s opinion: well, he said it wasn’t really possible...

 The department get back the house in 1789.
 Finally sir Villiers du Terrage, prefect of Gard, owned it in 1815: he opened a museum and saved it from destruction… Thanks sir!
-Thanks to him, we can visit the house: projection of a little film about Nîmes’ history.
+Thanks to him, we can visit the house.